stephanieleroux/SEA-ICE-notes/biblio-ABL-interaction.md

 ---
-# 4. Impact of atmospheric boundary conditions on sea ice model
+# 4. Impact of atmospheric boundary conditions on sea-ice models

  <!-- -------------- Paper ------------------ -->
 <details>